MuaCherish/Minecraft_By_Unity/README.md

 # 👻Minecraft_By_Unity
 A long-term project from beginner

----

-PS:
-关于构建项目的注意事项：
+# ⚙️ Attention:
-- TextMeshPro
+- Install TextMeshPro
-- 然后给Font目录下的Minecraft字体新建一个TMPFone，不然打开项目会发生空指针报错
+- Create a new TMPFone for the Minecraft Font in the font directory, otherwise opening the project will result in a null pointer error

 ---